NiklasRosenstein/headscale-fly-io/README.md

 as Fly will not scale up the application using this command except for the initial deployment, where high-availability is the default.

+__Important__: You should not run your Fly application with more than one machine unless you have followed the advanced section on [Configuring OIDC](#configuring-oidc).
+If you didn't use the `--ha=false` option on initial deploy, run `fly scale count 1` to ensure that Headscale is only deployed to one machine.

 ## Cost

 The default configuration is to use the cheapested VM size available, `shared-cpu-1x` and `256mb` memory, which will